nodejs/node/doc/api/deprecations.md

 Package imports and exports targets mapping into paths including a double slash (of _"/"_ or _"\\"_) are deprecated and will fail with a resolution validation error in a future release.
+This same deprecation also applies to pattern matches starting or ending in a slash.

 [Legacy URL API]: url.md#legacy-url-api
 [NIST SP 800-38D]: https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38d.pdf